lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

           +-------+
 ~~~~~

-The rule contains some sensible informations such as the application IPv6 address.
-An attacker by changing a rule content may block the communication or intercept the traffic.
-Therefore, the identity of the requester must be validated.
+The rule contains some sensible information such as the application IPv6 address where the device data will be sent after decompression.
+An attacker by changing this address in the rule content may block the communication or intercept the traffic.
+Therefore, a device must be allowed to modify only its own rules.
+The identity of the requester must be validated.
 This can be done through certificates or access lists.

 The full tree is sensitive, since it represents all the elements that can be managed.
 This module aims to be encapsulated into a YANG module including access controls and identities.